chuckersjp/coreos-iso-maker/README.md

 You will need to use create individual ignition files and load them to your webserver.
 This project does NOT currently do that.

+Once the inventory is created, you can run either of the following commands:

+For single:
+`ansible-playbook playbook-single.yml -K`

+For multiple:
+`ansible-playbook playbook-multi.yml -K`

+The ISO(s) will be created in the `/tmp` directory.
+The `-K` is to request for the BECOME password which is required to mount an ISO (assuming you don't have passwordless `sudo`).

 # Acknowlegements
 Special thanks to Shanna Chan for trailblazing these issues (detail